Powered by AppSignal & Oban Pro

 The RawData module retrieves and unpacks the MFCC and transcripts raw data.
 There were a collection of challenges in getting the Kaggle data available in an Elixir LiveBook:

-1. There is no simple method for downloading the Kaggle data for a competition from their site.
-They have a python kaggle-api, but lack a simple HTTP endpoint that one could use to issue a GET request to download a competition .zip file.
-Instead, I uploaded a copy of the kaggle data to a person S3 bucket that I had already created (for hosting a course project for a French course that I took a few years ago at CMU)
+1. There is seemingly no simple method for downloading the Kaggle data for a competition from their site.
+They have a python kaggle-api, but lack an unsecured HTTP endpoint that one could use to issue a GET request to download a competition .zip file.
+Instead, I uploaded a copy of the kaggle data to a personal S3 bucket that I had already created (for hosting a course project for a French course that I took a few years ago at CMU!)

 2. When running a LiveBook on a remote Elixir node on Fly.io, I could not successfully unzip the Kaggle data zip file.
 The builtin Erlang unzip :erlang.unzip would raise an error complaining that the zip file was invalid.
-To circumvent this, I created a .tar.gz representation that was able to be unpacked on the remote server
+To circumvent this, I instead created a .tar.gz representation of the data that was able to be unpacked on the remote server.

 3. Finally, I ran into problems using Elixir’s built in support for reading .npy files via Nx.load_numpy!/1.
 While I could use that function to read the MFCC data files, it would raise an error when attempting to read the transcript files.
-These files encoded the transcript data as numpy arrays of strings, but the Nx Elixir library only supports loading Numpy numerical arrays.
+It turns out that these files in the Kaggle dataset encoded the transcript data as numpy arrays of strings, but the Nx Elixir library only supports loading Numpy numerical arrays.
 To work around this, I wrote a small python script to rewrite these transcript files to be integer numpy arrays, with the integer being the index of the phoneme (from the list of phonemes).

 defmodule RawData do